cacophony-wj/licentia_black/README.md

 O Vile

-You can feel free to leave these on if you enjoy a challenge, but be warned that one of them has a near one-shot massive AOE attack and the other has far more regeneration that most characters are capable of attacking through.
-Especially if you adjust any of my difficulties higher!
+These dragons feature passive buffs and alternate attacks that make them almost impossible to kill.
+Of course, you can become near-godlike depending on your _Vokriinator Black_ build, so feel free to leave them enabled if you think you can take it.

 ## Nether Follower Framework

-Now you need to decide if you want the Follower System to be pretty open, with companions agreeing to join you readily and not much required of you in return, or if you want it to be a more realistic hiring system where they expect payment every so often.
-For the immersive option, go into the _Follower Framework_ MCM and under _System_, choose "Import File" and wait for it to give you a confirmation message.
-For the free option, I recommend at least going under _Activity_ and enabling "Only Sandbox in Towns" to prevent your followers from wandering around all the time.
+For immersive follower management, including the need to pay their weekly salaries, choose to "Import File" under the _System_ menu.
+This is not necessary for hiring requirements from the original game.
+You should probably at least check "Only Sandbox in Town" under _Activity_ to prevent them from wandering off in dangerous areas.

 ## VioLens

-You need to go to the "Profiles" section and "Load" a profile.
-There are two options: "Sane Violence" and "Ultra-Violence."
-"Ultra-Violence enables a chance for killmoves on every kill and removes all restrictions on decaptitations.
-Heads will be a-flyin', but I have heard unconfirmed reports that this situation is untenable over the long term and may cause glitches in combat or other bugs.
-I recommend "Sane Violence" which configures the mod mostly to the defaults but disables all killmoves on the player.
-Once you load a profile, you have to wait a few seconds for the import to be completed.
+Go to the "Profiles" section and "Load" a profile.
+"Sane Violence" enables killmoves on the last enemy in combat.
+"Ultra-Violence" enables kill moves on every kill and unlocks decapitations from the beginning of the game.
+They both disable killmoves on the player.

 ## MCM Recorder

-You're almost done.
-Thanks to a wonderful mod known as _MCM Recorder_ I no longer have to manually code MCM options for every setting each time a mod is updated, I can simply program a recording for you to run that does it for me.
-You should decide if you want a fun, easygoing, bloodthirsty game or one more intended for _Survival Mode_ (perhaps in concert with a _Bruma_ or _Chanterelle_ playthrough) where your abilities are less overwhelming, resources are more limited and higher maintenance is required.
-Pick the one that interests you.
 You should only run **ONE** of these!
-(Please choose one, each configures a baseline setup that is recommended for this modlist.) {Please note, the recordings will be listed with ZERO STEPS due to a tweak on my part, but they should still work fine.}
+(Please choose at least one, each configures a baseline setup that is recommended for this modlist.)

 O I want it fun!
 O I want it immersive.

 Then close the MCM Menu, **TOUCH NOTHING**, and click the "Run Recording" button when it appears.
 Wait for all messages to stop and a message to pop up saying playback is finished.
-Then you can continue enjoying the opening of the game!

 You might have noticed there are several other options here.
 You can run as many of them additionally as you wish.

 "I want it hard as FUCK!" vastly increases the difficulty of dragon and modded encounters as well as adds up to 40 - 80 additional enemies in every dungeon or zone.
-I could never handle it given how spongey everything is now, but I know some of you are absolute beasts.

  "I want it slutty!" makes it so that NPCs are more responsive to your advances, enables your clothes being knocked off during combat, and increases the frequency that you get exploited in other ways rather than killed.

-Finally, "I want to use a controller."
-If you seek to play this modlist on a television, a portable device, or simply use the experience you have gained from a long history with consoles, I recommend joining my Discord server to find the best method to achieve this.
-Ignore this recording until you receive more specific instructions.
-(All it does is configure a few hotkeys to work with controllers instead.)
+Controller options will be updated soon.

-## ONE FINAL NOTE
+## FINAL NOTES

-When you first hit the overworld (or exit _Helgen Keep_) you will get several prompts.
-I recommend "Survival Mode" if you have chosen the "Immersive" set of MCM options and answering NO to the question if you have not.
-(Even if you do enable Survival Mode, there is now an option in _Conner's Survival Mode_ MCM where you can gain the roleplaying value of food and drink while still allowing Fast Travel.)

-Finally, you will get a popup about which faith you seek to follow as part of your backstory.
-Read your options and choose carefully.

-# THAT'S IT!
-ENJOY LICENTIA BLACK!
+When you reach your first exterior, you will be prompted to enable _Survival Mode_.
+It is recommended for playthroughs using the immersive setting, and not recommended otherwise.
+Even with it enabled, you can still use fast travel by consulting the _Conner's Survival Mode_ MCM.
+You will also receive a prompted about which deity you wish to worship, depending on your race.
+Choose according to your preference.

 ## Updating the Modlist

-Many times newer versions of _Licentia_ will require an updated version of _Wabbajack_, otherwise you will receive an image of a knocked-out Sheo with the message "Corrupted Modlist."
-Therefore, please ensure that you run _only_ the `Wabbajack.exe` located in the root of your _Wabbajack_ directory, not any of the executables in the archives or version directories (such as _2.5.0.9_).
-When you do so, _Wabbajack_ will automatically update to the latest version if necessary.
+Many times newer versions of _Licentia_ will require an updated version of _Wabbajack_.
+Please ensure that you run _only_ the `Wabbajack.exe` located in the root of the _Wabbajack_ directory. _Wabbajack_ will automatically update to the latest version if necessary.

-Then simply re-download the modlist from the Gallery and specify the same directories you did the first time.
+Download the modlist from the Gallery and specify the same directories.
 Then check the "Overwrite" box.
-This will _delete_ any customizations you have made to the modlist _unless_ you change the names of the folder(s) they are located in.
-More on this below.

-It is rarely recommended to continue a save when you update a modlist because _Skyrim_ super doesn't like it when you do that.
-Only update on a current save if you wish to start the game over, or if there is some horrible bug with it.
-In the latter case, I can often write a patch to fix your problem without necessitating a new save.
-Ask me on my private server.
-Just to confirm, _none of your save games will be deleted_ when you update.
+It is rarely recommended to continue a save when you update a modlist.

 ## Removing the Modlist

-You can just remove the _Licentia_ folder and be done with it.
-SKSE and ENB files will still be in your game folder so I recommend using [ENB and ReShade Manager](https://www.nexusmods.com/skyrimspecialedition/mods/4143) if you want to remove the ENB.
+You can just remove the _Licentia BLACK_ folder.

 ## Contact

 I am regularly available on [my discord server](https://discord.gg/jolly-coop).

 If you enjoyed playing this modlist and feel that your time spent with it was worth any amount of money, consider donating to me in any amount of one dollar or more via my [Patreon](https://www.patreon.com/cacophony1979) or my [Ko-Fi](https://ko-fi.com/cacophony1979).
-Your donation will better the quality of my life and ensure that I can spend more time improving _Licentia._ There are no expectations for a recurring subscription, donate one dollar and immediately cancel if you wish.
-You will also receive benefits such as access to my Discord server's VIP channel where my friends and _Wabbajack_ staff talk shop.
-Finally, a portion of all proceeds will be forwarded as donations to various signature modders featured in _Licentia_, given that it could not exist without them.
-If you particularly enjoy a mod in my list, please consider _Endorsing_ that mod.
-If you login to _Nexus_ via _Mod Organizer,_ all you have to do is right click that mod and select "Endorse."
+Your donation will better the quality of my life and ensure that I can spend more time improving _Licentia,_  as well as providing a healthy dose of motivation.

 ## Contributing